-The following article was featured in Carolina Tips in the spring of 2015, the online newsletter by Carolina Biological - a vendor that sells lab supplies and equipment to science teachers.
+The following article was featured in Carolina Tips in the spring of

 The benefit of mastery learning has been known since Benjamin Bloom's research1 in the 1980s, as he sought to find a teaching method as effective as individual tutorial in the group setting.
 At the time, mastery learning was impractical because it entailed students working at their own pace and the teacher administering multiple individualized assessments.
 With today's technology (online quizzes with randomized questions, free video hosting sites, and learning management systems, to name a few), mastery learning is now possible.